All prospective student organizations are required to:

 - Provide an updated, official roster at the end of each semester.

-A student organization is considered fully registered when the above criteria have been met.
+Any student organization, except for club sports, is considered fully registered when the above criteria have been met.

 Requesting Status as a New Religious Organization

 Students must schedule a meeting with the Campus Ministry Council (see Campus Ministry Council section under College Committees).
 The Council will make a recommendation to the Office of Student Affairs.
 Once approved by the Campus Ministry Council, the organization may proceed to request recognition as a new organization through the Student Involvement Office by following the procedures outlined in the previous section.

 Students must schedule a meeting with the Greek Council.
 The Council will make a recommendation to the Student Involvement Office.

 Benefits of Registering an Organization